 Anyway, the seaweed mention in this brand’s name emphasizes the use of healthy ingredients in this polish.

-Bio Seaweed Gel polishes are 5-free, made in the USA, vegan, and cruelty-free.
+Bio Seaweed lists their gel polishes as 5-free, made in the USA, vegan, and cruelty-free.

 “No big 5” in these polishes means that they have no formaldehyde, toluene, DBP, BHA, or camphor.

 The Bio Seaweed non-toxic gel nail polish is also water-based.

 It means that they are specially formulated so the toxic chemical solvents like toluene are replaced by water.

 So these nail polishes are made to enrich your nails with vitamins and make them stronger instead of damaging them.

 And they are pretty durable for a water-based polish.

-Bio Seaweed Gel can stay on your nails for up to 2 weeks and is easily removable by soaking it off.
+Bio Seaweed promises their gel polish can stay on your nails for up to 2 weeks and is easily removable by soaking it off.